Renting a Car in Turkey in 2024 – Safety Tips & Best Companies

 Whether to purchase car rental Turkey insurance or not is a personal decision that depends on your own experience and confidence.

-If you ask me if we purchase insurance when renting a car in Turkey, I’ll answer yes.
+If you ask me if we purchase insurance when renting a car in Turkey, I’ll answer yes, always.
 In the past, we used insurance from a credit card company (located in the US).
 But after that time when we lost our entire deposit because this CC company didn’t want to reimburse the money, we stopped relying on it.
-And now every time we are in Turkey (or any other country), we always buy car rental insurance.
+And now every time we are in Turkey, we always buy car rental insurance.

 The question is which type of insurance is better to purchase.